 Readings Selected by Fr.
 Seraphim Rose

-[Without fail this famous letter raises the question of can the heterodox be saved.
+[This famous letter raises the question of can the heterodox be saved.
 But the point of this sermon is that we are supposed to see the Orthodox Church as the only Ark of Salvation.
-If the reader has ears to hear, he will receive Vladyka Ignaty's loving correction of prideful thinking and call to humility.
-As to the question about the heterodox, their salvation is God's judgment.
-We are supposed to see the heterodox as potential Orthodox, adjust our hearts accordingly, and leave the judging to God who loves them infinitely more than we can imagine. -jh]
+If the reader listens, he will hear Vladyka Ignaty's loving correction and call to humility.
+As to the question about the heterodox, their lot is in God's hands.
+We are supposed to see the heterodox as potential Orthodox, adjust our hearts accordingly, and remember God wants all to come to the knowledge of Truth. -jh]

 Christians You Must Know Christ!

 By Bishop Ignaty Brianchaninov

 from The Orthodox Word, issue no. 2 March 1965

 One of the great Church fathers of the 19th century, Bishop Ignaty played the very important role of spokesman for uncompromising Orthodox Christianity to the Russian Intelligensia, who had departed so far from Christian truth as to be incapable of distinguishing it from error and heresy.
 The following letter* offers a refreshing antidote to some of the confusions of the apologists for a diluted Christianity -- in our own day as well as in his.

 *[No. 28 of the "Letters to Laymen" in Vol. 4 of the complete Works of Bp.
 Ignaty, 2nd ed., St. Petersburg 1886; the title here was added by the translators.]